nill2/ftptomongo/README.md

 On each PR to MAIN branch docker image is automatically generated and deployed to ghcr.io

-On each release python package is created and publiched to
+On each release python package is created and publiched to pypi

 Check or run github actions [here] (https://github.com/nill2/ftptomongo/actions)